CLNEulalia/Express-Intro/readme.md

 ## Learning Objectives

 - Compare and contrast JavaScript in the browser vs on the server
-- Compare and contrast Express to Rails and Sinatra
 - Use `npm` to manage project dependencies
 - Use `module.exports` and `require` to organize code
+- Build a server-side application with Express
 - Use Handlebars templates to simplify rendering in Express
 - Use and configure middleware (e.g. body-parser to handle form submissions)
-- Link to static assets in an Express application

 ## Framing
 > 5 minutes / 0:05